 - 4. A cancellation or extinguishment when the creditor elects foreclosure remedies that by law extinguish or bar the creditor's right to collect the debt.
 This event applies to a mortgage lender or holder who is barred by local law from pursuing debt collection after a "power of sale" in the mortgage or deed of trust is exercised.
 Enter "D" in box 6 to report this identifiable event. - 5.
 A cancellation or extinguishment making the debt unenforceable under a probate or similar proceeding.
 Enter "E" in box 6 to report this identifiable event. - 6.
 A discharge of indebtedness under an agreement between the creditor and the debtor to cancel the debt at less than full consideration (for example, short sales).
 Enter "F" in box 6 to report this identifiable event. - 7.
 A discharge of indebtedness because of a decision or a defined policy of the creditor to discontinue collection activity and cancel the debt.
 A creditor's defined policy can be in writing or an established business practice of the creditor.
 A creditor's established practice to stop collection activity and abandon a debt when a particular nonpayment period expires is a defined policy.
 Enter "G" in box 6 to report this identifiable event. - 8.
-The expiration of non-payment testing period.
-This applies only to entities described in numbers (1), (2), (3), and (4) under Who Must File, earlier.
-This event occurs when the creditor has not received a payment on the debt during the testing period.
-The testing period is a 36-month period ending on December 31, plus any time when the creditor was precluded from collection activity by a stay in bankruptcy or similar bar under state or local law.
-Enter "H" in box 6 to report this identifiable event.
+Other actual discharge before identifiable event.
+Enter "H" in box 6 if there is an other actual discharge before one of the identifiable events listed above.